BrightSpots/rctab-docs/docs/tdp/user_guide.md

 ### Candidates Tab

 The Candidates tab allows users to put in information about how candidates are referred to in cast-vote record files.
 These settings impact how CVR files are read.
 Candidate names entered on this tab will also be used to display candidate names in results files.
-Below is a screenshot of the Candidates Tab when a user first navigates to it.

 ![Candidates Tab](../images/candidates_tab.png)
 RCTab must be configured with information about every candidate in your contest.
 There are two ways to load candidate data.

 #### Auto-Load
-RCTab will look through all of the currently configured CVR files for distinct candidates and load their name and Aliases automatically for you.
+RCTab will look through each of the currently configured CVR files for distinct candidates and load their name and Aliases automatically for you.
 The candidate Auto-Load feature relies on candidates appearing in vote data to populate the list of candidates.
 Users should confirm the list of candidates populated against the list of candidates in their election to confirm that all cnadidates were properly loaded.